Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Simple Canning Food Guide for Beginners

-- Mason Canning Jars
+- Canning Jars

-- Metal Lids and Bands
+- Jar Lids and Bands

-- Canning Utensils
+- Canning Tools / Utensils

 I know what you’re thinking, your grandma used commercial jars so why can’t you?
 My granny did too.

-Why Can’t I Use One-Part Canning Lids?
+Why Can’t You Use One-Part Canning Lids?

 One-piece lids don’t allow for air to escape when the jar is under pressure which allows the lid to seal.
 This can result in the jar not sealing or busting under pressure because air has not been allowed to escape.